mlynch/mlynch.github.com/_posts/2013-02-01-lifestyle.markdown

 It's often used in comparison to "high-growth venture backed" businesses that are out to "change the world" on their rocketship.

-I find the term rather silly when you look at what Mojang [just pulled in](http://news.ycombinator.com/item?id=5151227) for Minecraft (supposedly on 236 MM USD of revenue).
+I find the term rather silly when you look at what Mojang [just pulled in](http://news.ycombinator.com/item?id=5151227) for Minecraft (92 MM USD profit on 236 MM USD of revenue).
 If you use the definition of a lifestyle business as one that has not taken outside funding, then Mojang is a lifestyle business.

-Take a look at Github and Mailchimp for two more examples that many would have called "lifestyle business" but are absolutely killing it.
+Take a look at Github and Mailchimp for two more examples that many would have called "lifestyle business" but are absolutely killing it and truly changing the way the world works.

 Do us all a favor: stop using such shallow terms.
-The depth of entrepreneurship in the modern age deserves better.
+There are some really awesome companies that don't fit the fundraising moldyet have had huge impacts on the world, and we should be celebrating them.